Snowflake Tutorial

 In the Snowflake architecture, there is a clear separation between the query processing and disk storage layers.
 The query processing layer executes SQL queries on the data stored in the storage layer.

-We’ll see how it works in the following.
+We'll see how it works below.

 • Snowflake processes the queries using virtual warehouses.